Online High School English 11 Course – ENG415

-In this semester, students will read and examine Romeo and Juliet by William Shakespeare.
+In this English 11 online course, students will read and examine Romeo and Juliet by William Shakespeare.
 They will compare and contrast multiple interpretations of scenes as well as identify literary devices used to engage audiences.
 Students will recognize and comprehend dramatic irony and the plot structure of a tragedy.
 They will write a rough draft, edit their writing, and then create a final draft.
 Then, students will analyze different perspectives in literature during the Civil War era, including a famous speech from Abraham Lincoln, a short story from Mark Twain, and an excerpt from Gone with the Wind.
 They will review literary terms and skills like theme, summarizing, denotation and connotation, and figurative language.
 Students will choose a topic to argue and write an argument for both opposing sides.
 Then, they will choose their own opinion based on research and properly cite sources.
+Please download a copy of the syllabus for a full course description.

 If you'd like to learn more about this class or provide a copy of the syllabus to your school counselor to ensure you are taking the right course, please fill out the form below to begin the download.